Luna Petunia

-Luna Petunia is an live action/animated television series co-produced by Saban Brands, BrainPower Studio and Cirque du Soleil Media.
+Luna Petunia is a live action/animated television series co-produced by Saban Brands, BrainPower Studio and Cirque du Soleil Media.
 The series premiered on Netflix on December 9, 2016.
-It follows the adventures of a little girl named Luna Petunia who plays in a dreamland where she learns how to make the impossible possible.
+It follows the adventures of a live-action little girl named Luna Petunia who receives a toy chest on her birthday where she is transported into the animated world of Amazia where she learns how to make the impossible possible.
 Season 2 was released on July 7, 2017.
 Season 3 was released on November 17, 2017.

 It was followed by Luna Petunia: Return to Amazia on February 2, 2018.
 Season 2 was released on July 20, 2018.

-On May 1, 2018, Saban Brands sold Luna Petunia to Hasbro.

 The series made its television debut on Discovery Family on July 1, 2019.
 The series aired until September 2020.